 - If appropriate, a student may also submit a letter from a third party in support of their appeal.
 This third party should be familiar with their specific circumstances.

-- The Office of Financial Planning will contact professors and instructors when necessary to confirm circumstances asserted in appeals.
+- The Office of Financial Aid will contact professors and instructors when necessary to confirm circumstances asserted in appeals.